Grace to you and peace from God our Father and the Lord Jesus Christ.

-Place yourself for a moment in a church service in medieval England.
-The service is violently interrupted by a hoard of Vikings determined to pillage and plunder.
+Place yourself for a moment in that church service.
+The service is violently interrupted by a hoard of heathen Vikings determined to pillage and plunder.
 As a parishioner, what might you be thinking or feeling?
-What would your reaction be as the pastor or liturgist who was interrupted?
+What would your reaction be to so much violence?
 What if the interruption extended into desecration?
+(Mistreating the body and blood of our Lord).
 Would you be shocked, angry, frightened?

-Now this illustration only partly parallels the astonishing scene in the Temple.
-We are so used to the Bible story that we can forget how shocking it must have been.
-And the questions it raises are: what was wrong with the Temple?
+Now your feelings and emotions in such a situation are similar to those watching the astonishing scene in the Temple from our Gospel reading.
+We are so used to this Bible story that we can forget how shocking it must have been.
+It raises some questions: what was wrong with the Temple?
 Why did Jesus do what he did?
 And can we be guilty of the same thing?

-If our Lord Jesus were to show up in one of our churches, would his reaction be the same?
-As the Temple of the Holy Spirit we are called to bear fruit.
-This is especially true of those who have spiritual leadership among us.
-When we sin we can run to the bare externals of religion instead of showing sorrow over our sin and embracing the forgiveness offered in Christ.
-So, there is a warning to us – we can put ourselves on the wrong side of God’s grace, the side which rejects it and must face the consequences.
-We might not reject God’s grace out rightly.
-But nevertheless, saving faith only exists in repentance, and produces the good fruit of love for God and others.
+If our Lord Jesus were to show up in our church, would his reaction be the same?
+We are the Temple of the Holy Spirit.
+When we sin we can run to the bare externals of religion instead of actually being sorry about our sin and embracing the forgiveness offered in Christ.
+So, there is a warning to us – we can can reject God’s grace.
+Saving faith is always accompanied with repentance.

-God forbid that we become barren trees with no fruit or desecrated temples!
-Like Israel, we can use our religion to excuse our deadly embrace of sin.
+God forbid that we use our religion to excuse our sin.
 The Church can become a hideout for hypocrisy.
-It’s so easy to think that we’re just fine because we have absent mindedly rattled through the liturgy.
+It’s so easy to think that we’re just fine because we have absently rattled through the liturgy.
 How many times have you taken the Lord’s Supper while thinking about the football game or your brunch plans?
-It’s so easy presume that because we have gone through the motions we are in God’s favor.
+It’s so easy presume that because we have gone through the motions we are in God’s favour.
 Dear Christian brothers, do you continue by daily contrition and repentance to drown and kill the Old Adam in you with all sins and evil desires?
 Does that new man daily emerge and arise to live before God in righteousness and purity forever?
-“Beware, brothers, that none of you have an evil, unbelieving heart that turns away from the living God.”
-(Heb.
+“Take care, brothers, lest there be in any of you an evil, unbelieving heart, leading you to fall away from the living God” (Heb.
 3:12).

-Even though we are God’s justified people, his Spiritual Israel, yet, we should not suppose that we can deliberately and willfully embrace sin!
-Just because you go to church, sing in the choir, tithe regularly, read your bible and pray, or maybe you’re a pastor in the church, that doesn’t mean that you can live like the devil!
-If your faith is without daily contrition and repentance, then you will face the same judgment that Israel did.
-Our liturgy, apart from both faith and repentance will save us as little as the Temple saved the Jews from the Romans.
-If we insist on clinging to our sin and use religion as a hideout for our hypocrisy, there can be no salvation for us.
+Even though we are God’s forgiven people, his Spiritual Israel, do not assume that you can deliberately and wilfully embrace sin!
+Just because you go to church, sing in the choir, tithe regularly, read your bible and pray, that doesn’t mean that you can live like the devil!
+If your faith is without daily contrition and repentance, then it will save us as little as the Temple saved the Jews from the Romans.

-Yes, Christ is the true temple: He is the Word made flesh, the place where the glory of God has chosen to make his dwelling.
-He is the reality to which the Temple itself points: Heaven and earth, united in His Person.
+The Church is the body of Christ, the temple of the Holy Spirit.
+God is establishing a new temple.
+Christ is the true temple.
+Our first reading says that the temple was the place where God “caused his name to dwell” (Ezr.
+6:12).
+Jesus is the Word made flesh, the place where the glory of God has chosen to make his dwelling.
+He is the reality to which the Temple itself points: Heaven and earth, were united in the Holy of Holies, but in Jesus God and Man are united in His Person.
 And through Holy Baptism, you are brought into his Church.
-You have been incorporated into His own mystical body – a temple not made with hands.
+You have been incorporated into Christ’s own mystical body – a temple not made with hands.
 He is the vine, and in him you will bear much fruit.

 Our Lord is the true temple, and His sacrificial death for you is the reality foreshadowed by the temple sacrifices.
 ‘The son of man’, he said in the previous chapter, ‘came to give his life as a ransom for many.’
 Jesus is the lamb of God who takes away the sin of the world.
-He curses the fig tree, yet He dies a cursed death on the tree of the cross.
+Just before our text Jesus curses the fig tree, yet He dies a cursed death on the tree of the cross.
 The devil, who used a tree to bring a curse upon us, would in turn be cursed by the tree of the cross.
 Through his once-for-all sacrifice upon the Cross, your access to God is not walled off but opened up.
 The veil separating us from God was torn in two.
 The Temple and its sacrifices were removed forever.
-In their place, Christ institutes the Holy Eucharist, his own true Body, his very Blood, given and shed for you, for the forgiveness of your sins.
+In their place, Christ institutes the Holy Eucharist, his own true Body, his very Blood, given with bread and wine for the forgiveness of your sins.

 The Church is not a hideout for your hypocrisy.
 Instead, the Church is the place where repentance and forgiveness of sins is proclaimed to you in Jesus’ name.
 On our altars every Lord’s Day, that saving, once-for-all sacrifice becomes really present and is distributed among us.
 It strengthens and preserves us in the true faith, to life everlasting.
-At His word a tree was cursed and withered.
-At his word, you are forgiven.
 Have faith in God, and be strengthened to bear fruit.